michaelbuckner/NOW-Dynamic-Data-Generator/README.md

 ### 2. Set Default Provider for Generate Content and Generic Prompt Skills

-To ensure the TaskManager uses the correct AI provider:
+To ensure the DataGenerator uses the correct AI provider:

 1. In the navigation filter, search for the OneExtend Capability table by entering sys_one_extend_capability.list.
 2. Open the record for the capability that you would like to configure, in this case we want to set a default provider for Generate Content.